-The Sheetpile Plug 2 suffered catastrophic structural damage due to Hurricane Isaac in August 2012.
-It appears that a large water level differential during the storm caused the bottom of the free standing wall to kick-out and the structure to fail.
+The Sheetpile Plug No.2 suffered catastrophic structural damage due to Hurricane Isaac in August 2012.
 A large portion of the center section of the sheet pile wall has collapsed over into the channel allowing water to pass through/over the structure.
 The structure is damaged in such a way that there are minimal options for repairing the structure, it must be removed and then replaced.
 CPRA has initiated a claim with the Federal Emergency Management Agency (FEMA) as the structure was damaged during a natural disaster.
+In

-In May 2015, FEMA had rejected CPRA's claim for funding the repair of the steel sheetpile structure.
+May 2015, FEMA had rejected CPRA's claim for funding the repair of the steel sheetpile structure.
 CPRA has appealed FEMA's decision and is currently awaiting a ruling on the appeal.
-Floating warning buoys and navigational lighting was recently installed on both sides of the structure to warn boaters of the obstruction across the channel.
-(Appendix B, Photos 12 through 16)
+Due to condition of the structure and the delays in CPRA's appear to FEMA, CPRA has decided to proceed with the removal and replacement of the steel sheetpile plug using state funds.
+An engineering firm has been selected to prepare bid documents for this maintenance event.
+It is estimated that construction should be completed by late 2019.
+(Appendix B, Photos 14 through 19)